2015 Vintage: Wet and Wild

 VARIATION AND VARIETY IS WHAT WINE IS ALL ABOUT

-With all the rain in the beginning of the year we ended up with a strong start and a really consistent bud break.
+With all the rain at the beginning of the year, we ended up with a strong start and a really consistent bud break.
 But as those of you who live in Maui know, or those who visited over the last 9 months know, the rain never really stopped.
 With such an abundance of moisture, the vines were very happy and eager to grow.
 The challenge became organizing and directing the vines to focus that energy in the right place at the right time.

 Towards the end of the growth cycle you want every bit of focus to be on fruit development, this is where a stressful environment suits wine grapes well.
 The more stressed the vines are the more focused they are on making their fruit as mature and attractive as possible as to spread its seed and preserve life.
 So with all this energy and low stress, getting the vines to focus on the fruit vs just growing green takes a great deal of effort and attention.